DickHoo/easy_ui/README.md

 Getting started

-Setting up the dependency

-The first step is to include Easy_ui into your project, for example, as a Gradle compile dependency:
+The first step is to include Easy_ui into your project, for example:

 1.Add configuration to pubspec.yaml file
 ~~~
  easy_ui: